brandur/sorg/content/drafts/http-transactions.md

 ### Retrying an abort (#abort-retry)

-Even though in our example a race should be rare, we'd prefer to handle it correctly in our application code.
+Even though in our example a race should be rare, we'd prefer to handle it correctly in our application code so that it doesn't bubble up as a 500 to a client.
 This is possible by wrapping the request's core operations in a
 loop:

 ``` ruby